 5. They Avoid Meeting in Person

 If they come up with some excuse every time you suggest meeting somewhere, especially if it’s somewhere in public, then this should be a concern.
 While some users may just be shy, it can also be a sign that they are not actually a real person or they aren’t who they say they are.
-Scammers usually prefer to bond with you online because oftentimes it is easier to trick you that way.
+Tinder scammers usually prefer to bond with you online because oftentimes it is easier to trick you that way.

 6. They Suggest Meeting in Strange Locations